aria-tools/ARIA-tools/MacOS_source_build.md

 git clone https://github.com/OSGeo/gdal
 ```

-Build the GDAL package with the python bindings.
-Note python bindings are build for the **python** executable.
+Build the GDAL package with the python bindings and add them to the location of the python library.
+Note python bindings are built for the **python** executable.
 If you are having both python2 and 3 installed make sure you are installing it for python3.
+We have experienced conflicts it a pre-existing GDAL version was already installed with Macports.
 ```
 cd /my/gdal/gdal/
 ./configure --with-proj=/my/proj/install --prefix=/my/gdal/install